On-Farm Slaughter Operation Licence Application

 • Licence holders may choose to slaughter under their licence, or may authorize any person to slaughter under their licence.
 The licence holder shall ensure that the animal(s) are slaughtered humanely and safely.
 Every carcass must be kept in a safe and sanitary manner and at a temperature that ensures that meat will be free of spoilage and contamination.

 • Zoning restrictions limit slaughter in some areas such as a county and/or a municipality.
-The licence holder is responsible for ensuring compliance with bylaws in their county or municipality.
+The licence holder is responsible for ensuring compliance with zoning and bylaws in their county or municipality for the location of the proposed OFSO.

 • Licence holders transporting and disposing of cattle tissue with specified risk material (SRM) require a permit.

-• Applicants that also hold an Agriculture, Forestry, and Rural Economic Development (AFRED) facility license (mobile butcher or abattoir) for the same plot of land as the on-farm slaughter operations are required to show that the on-farm licence slaughter premise and activities are separated from the meat facility premise and activities.
+• Applicants that also hold an Agriculture and Irrigation (AGI) facility licence (mobile butcher or abattoir) for the same plot of land as the on-farm slaughter operations are required to show that the on-farm licence slaughter premise and activities are separated from the meat facility premise and activities.

-• Licence holders are required to submit quarterly reports within 2 weeks of the end of the quarter.
-(Reporting requirements listed under More Information)
+• Licence holders are required to adhere to annual slaughter limits for their group and submit quarterly reports within 2 weeks of the end of the quarter.

 More Information